GreyDGL/PentestGPT/README.md

 - [Update on 30/04/2023] The support to OpenAI API is available!
 I'll implement a input param parser for it soon.
 You can now freely configure the OpenAI model in `main.py` (several examples are included).
 - **We're testing PentestGPT on HackTheBox**.
 You may follow [this link](https://www.hackthebox.com/home/users/profile/1489431).
 More details will be released soon.
 - **We include a video of using PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
 This is the first part only, and I'll complete the rest when I have time.
+- Installation guide video (for cookie setup) is available at: https://youtu.be/IbUcj0F9EBc

 ## Common Questions
 - **Q**: What is PentestGPT?